 Finally, at the risk of sounding like a broken record, remember it’s a good idea to talk to your doctor or a registered dietician about any form of fasting before diving in.

-P.S.
-Whenever you’re ready… join other women trying to conceive and reboot your diet for optimal fertility today!
+Whenever you’re ready… join other women trying to conceive and enhance your diet for optimal fertility today.